-Last night, I had an epiphany, and yet another piece of my puzzle fell safely into place.
-I spent many a summer with this beautiful woman.
-I wasn’t as physically close to her as many of my cousins were, but have always been extremely fond of her.
-You see, although I was raised Roman Catholic, it was SHE who was the one that first taught me about Jesus, and most especially that I could have a personal relationship with Him no matter what “church” I either did or didn’t dwell in, and that “just because you can’t see Him, it doesn’t mean He isn’t there.”
+Last night, I had an epiphany and yet another piece of my puzzle fell into place.
+I wasn’t as geographically close to her as most of my cousins were, but have always been extremely fond of her.
+You see, although I was raised Roman Catholic, it was SHE, my maternal grandmother, who first taught me about Jesus and that I could have a personal relationship with Him no matter what “church” I either did or didn’t dwell in, and that “just because you can’t see Him, it doesn’t mean He isn’t there.”

-It was SHE who planted that mustard seeds of faith and forgiveness in my psyche so many years ago.
-It was SHE who taught me that it doesn’t really matter what anyone thinks of you, because at the end of the day, it’s between you, yourself, and the Lord to judge and hold yourself accountable (although years of self-torture and cowering to “what people would think” occurred before I began to practice this preaching).
+It was SHE who planted that mustard seed of faith in my psyche so many years ago.
+It was SHE who taught me that it doesn’t really matter what anyone thinks of you, because at the end of the day, it’s between you, yourself, and the Lord to be accountable (although years of self-torture and cowering to “what people would think” occurred before I began to practice this preaching).

-It was SHE who taught me that just because a woman is “divorced” it doesn’t mean that God will never forgive her, or that she has to accept the accompanying guilt, shame, and stigma that society and even her own family may burden her with.
+It was SHE who taught me that just because a woman is divorced it doesn’t mean God won’t forgive her or that she has to accept the accompanying guilt and shame that society and even her own family may burden her with.

-It was SHE who taught me that it’s not the “things” in our lives that matter most – it’s what we learn from our life lessons and mistakes, our faith in God, and the people we love, trust and walk beside in our journeys that do.
+It was SHE who taught me that it’s not the “things” in our lives that matter most, it’s what we learn from our lessons and mistakes, our faith in God, and the people we love, trust and walk beside in our journeys that do.

-It was SHE who taught me about living with only my truest convictions … it was SHE who embodied this feisty, yet powerful cloth of grace from which I am woven … it was SHE who began my greatest punctuation lesson of all!
+It was SHE who taught me about living with only my truest convictions … SHE who embodied this feisty, yet powerful cloth of grace from which I’m woven … and SHE who began my greatest punctuation lesson of all!

 O-M-SHE!